ZacharyGeurts/universal_equation/README.md

 - **Restrictions**: You may not sell this software or require any compensation from users.
 - **Distribution**: Projects using this code must be distributed freely (no cost).
 - Commercial interests please see below.
-- **Distribution**: https://www.twitch.tv/amouranth handles distribution of AMOURANTH AMORANTH
+- **Distribution**: https://www.twitch.tv/amouranth handles distribution of AMOURANTH RTX engine
 - **Source**: Obtain the software exclusively from [https://github.com/ZacharyGeurts/universal_equation](https://github.com/ZacharyGeurts/universal_equation).
 - **Cost**: Free of charge.